The 15 best Gaelic Footballers since 2000 that have not won an All-Ireland

 This man is synonymous with the number six jersey and he's etched in the Mayo crest too.
 He had it all, all the tools to hold the line with unshakable steel and all the ability to play out from the back with pure quality.

-Ghosts around the pitch undetected and racks up huge, beautiful scores from anywhere.
+Ghosted around the pitch undetected and racked up huge, beautiful scores from anywhere.

 He drips of class with a seeming ability to make time stop so he can weave his way magically through a tunnel of trips and shoulder tackles, unfazed and unstoppable.
-A master of space and a magician with a football, and dominated for Louth for 11 years.
+He was a master of space and a magician with a football, and dominated for Louth for 11 years.

 8. Ciarán Whelan (Dublin)